cnharrison/har-tui/README.md

 # 🐱 HAR TUI DELUXE
 <a href="https://asciinema.org/a/BBe0iZNlqZlX5UMrgem4mGrE5" target="_blank"><img src="https://asciinema.org/a/BBe0iZNlqZlX5UMrgem4mGrE5.svg" /></a>
 The world's best TUI HAR viewer.
 Vibe coded.
 Vim inspired.
 Request type filters like on your browser's dev tools.
 Composable filters.
+Waterfall view for visualizing request timing and concurrency.
 Autodetection, prettification and formatting.
 Quickly copy any part of any request, or a summary of the whole request, to the clipboard.
 Quickly output to curl.
 Replay requests.
 TUI HAR viewer.
 You know you want it.

 ## 🛠 Installation